Philipp15b/php-i18n/README.md

 4. the prefix/compiled class name

 ### 5. Call the `init()` method to load all files and translations

-Call the `init()` file to instruct the class to load the needed language file, to load the cache file or generate it  if it is not available and make the `L` class available so you can access your localizations.
+Call the `init()` file to instruct the class to load the appropriate language file, load the cache file or generate it if it doesn't exist and make the `L` class available so you can access your localizations.

 ```php
 <?php